fearlessit/BilliardsComputerVisionEngine/README.md

 need JRE to run BCVE and Groovy if you want to build and develop it.

 BCVE-engine can also be used in offline mode where online video streaming is replaced with pre recorded video file.
-Or it can be used in real time by connecting computers web cam to OpenCV input stream.
+Or it can be used in real time by connecting computer's web cam to OpenCV input stream.
 This can be done using separate mobile web camera or by using mobile phone as computer's web cam.
 I have used DroidCamX app for this as it is free (or little cost pro version) and easy to use.